 to represent each row in a table and not try to store meaningful data in the primary-key column.

 Most database designers mark primary-key fields in an ER diagram with an asterisk (*).

 Some relational database management systems underline the key fields or write the field's name in bold-face type.

-A column or set of columns that can used as a primary key
+A column or (set of columns) that can be used as a primary key

 for a table.

 A car's license-plate number is one example of a candidate key.